Enter the business world faster than ever

 If you have a concern regarding an assignment, midterm exam, etc., you should first discuss the situation with the instructor.
 If you are not satisfied with the outcome, only then should you contact the Program Manager.

-Online proctoring allows a student to take their exam online from a quiet and distraction-free location, typically their home.
-B Virtual’s certified online proctors help students schedule their exam, test their technology components, and successfully complete their online exam while at home.
-The various benefits include the convenience of taking the online exam without having to travel to a testing center location.
-The cost per exam per course is approximately $30–35 US which is not included in student tuition.
+Final Exams are administered through a virtual proctoring company called Examity.
+Online proctoring provides a convenient way for students to take their exam online from any quiet and distraction-free location, typically their home.
+Examity’s certified online proctors help students schedule their exam, test their technology components, and successfully complete their online exam while at a location of their choice.
+The cost per exam per course is approximately $30 US, which is not included in student tuition.

 Remember, it is your responsibility to contact the Program Manager to discuss accommodations* and procedures related to alternative examinations, or your course instructor in cases of missed coursework, within 48 hours of the originally scheduled test/exam.
 Unfortunately, failure to do so will result in a grade of zero (0) on the coursework/exam, and no further consideration will be granted.